Terms & Conditions

 14.4 Subject to sub-Clauses 14.2 and 14.3:

-14.4.1 the Seller’s total liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of the Contract shall be limited to 105% of the Contract Price; and
+14.4.1 the Seller’s total liability to the Buyer in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of the Contract shall not exceed whichever is the greater of either (a) £250,000 or (b) 20% of the Seller’s Net Worth at the time the Seller sent its last order acknowledgement to the Buyer; and

 15 Confidentiality, Publications and Endorsements

 15.1 The Buyer will regard as confidential the contract and all information obtained by the Buyer relating to the business and/or products of the Seller and will not use or disclose to any third party such information without the Seller’s prior written consent provided that this undertaking shall not apply to information which is in the public domain other than by reason of the Buyer’s default;

 15.2 The Buyer will not use, authorise or permit any other person to use any name, trademark, house mark, emblem or symbol which the Seller is licensed to use or which is owned by the Seller upon any premises, note paper, visiting cards, advertisement or other printed matter or in any other manner whatsoever unless such use shall have been previously authorised in writing by a Director of the Seller and (where appropriate) its licensor;